 What is Phenol formaldehyde Resin?

-Phenol formaldehyde resin is a compound when formaldehyde and phenol react together.
-It is available in the commercial name formatin, which contains 30~35 % formaldehyde and the rest is water. para-formaldehyde is the evaporation of formalin which contains 90% formaldehyde and 10% rest is water.
+Phenol formaldehyde resin is a compound when formaldehyde and phenol react together is called phenolic resin.
+It is available in the commercial name formatin, which contains 30~35 % formaldehyde and the rest is water.
+Para-formaldehyde is the evaporation of formalin which contains 90% formaldehyde and 10% rest is water.

 Phenol formaldehyde resin is called phenolic resin.
 This material resists high temperatures and heat is involved, and with high insulating properties, is called formaldehyde resin material.